 Buprenorphine may cause side effects.
-Tell your doctor if any of these symptoms are severe or do not go away: nauseadiarrheadifficulty falling asleep or staying asleepheadachedizzinessconstipationvomitingdry mouthstomach painapplication site itching, rash, or redness
+Tell your doctor if any of these symptoms are severe or do not go away: nauseadiarrheadifficulty falling asleep or staying asleepheadachedizzinessconstipationvomitingdry mouthstomach painapplication site itching, rash, and/or redness

 Some side effects can be serious.
 If you experience any of these symptoms or those listed in the IMPORTANT WARNING section, call your doctor immediately or get emergency medical treatment: trouble breathingshortness of breathfast heartbeatchest painswelling of your face, tongue or throatrashhivesitchingextreme drowsiness

 Buprenorphine sking patches may cause other side effects.
 Call your doctor if you have any unusual problems while using this medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online [at Web Site] or by phone [1-800-332-1088].